SivanDoveh/TSVLC/README.md

 Download Conceptual Captions 3M training and validation splits from https://ai.google.com/research/ConceptualCaptions/download
 After data preperation, place the data in `TSVLC/cc3m_data/training` and `TSVLC/cc3m_data/validation`

+## Train with Positives
+Download the positives from (need to upload to drive) and place them in `TSVLC/positives_cc3m/`

 # Evaluation Data Preperations
 Prepare vl checklist dataset as describe in https://github.com/om-ai-lab/VL-CheckList/blob/main/DATASETS.md Then move the vl dataset to `TSVLC/vl_datasets/`